HHHHHMM

 - Scored by the owner under emotional load; trajectory across weeks is more reliable than any single point read.

-- The 'More good days than bad' item asks the owner to retrospect over the prior week, which can drift; pairing with the Lap of Love daily check-in keeps the day-by-day record honest.
+- The 'More good days than bad' item asks the owner to retrospect over the prior week, which can drift; pairing with the daily Sightline Score check-in keeps the day-by-day record honest.

 - Phase 1 ships English (UK); founder review confirms wording before public launch.